Shiriny24/colossus/docs/source/halo_profile.rst

     best_fit_params = dict['x_mean']
     uncertainty = dict['percentiles'][0]

-The :func:`profile_base.HaloDensityProfile.fit` function accepts many input options, some specific to the fitting method used.
+The :func:`halo.profile_base.HaloDensityProfile.fit` function accepts many input options, some specific to the fitting method used.
 Please see the detailed documentation below.

 ---------------------------------------------------------------------------------------------------